 Most of us choose people younger than ourselves to inherit our money and property, fully expecting them to outlive us.
 But sometimes this natural course of events is disrupted.
 If someone you have named as a POD beneficiary for a bank account or CD dies before you do, you should change the necessary paperwork at the bank to put a new beneficiary in place.

-If, however, none of the POD payees you named is alive at your death, the bank will release the funds in the account to your executor, who will be responsible for seeing that the money is distributed under the terms of your will or (if you have no will) state law.
+If, however, none of the POD payees you named is alive at your death, the bank will release the funds in the account to your executor, who will be responsible for seeing that the money is distributed under the terms of your will or (if you have no will) state intestate succession laws.
 The money will probably have to go through probate, unless your estate is small enough to qualify for special, simpler procedures in your state.

 If you want to name alternate beneficiaries, don't rely on a POD account.
 Banks generally don't allow you to name an alternate POD payee—that is, someone who would inherit the money if none of your primary beneficiaries outlived you.
 Your will, if you make one (and you should, for reasons like this) functions as a backup in this case, as explained below.
 But that doesn't avoid probate.
 If you want to both name a back-up beneficiary and be sure of avoiding probate, you'll probably want to use a living trust.

 If the money from a POD account goes to your executor, it will be distributed under the terms of your will, even though you most likely didn't mention this account in your will.
 That's because most wills contain what is called a "residuary clause," which names a beneficiary to inherit everything that's not specifically mentioned in the will.
 The person you named to inherit this residuary property would receive this money.